wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 ## Others

-Somtimes we need a 1080P UI with 4K video layer in 4K resolution for smooth, then we might need this patch.
+Somtimes we need a 1080P UI with the video layer in 4K resolution for smooth, then we might need this patch.

 The Kernel Patch for 1080P UI + 4K video layer :
 [kernel patch 3](https://github.com/LongChair/LibreELEC.tv/blob/rockchip_wip/projects/Rockchip/patches/linux/rockchip-4.4/linux-0016-drm-allow-framebuffer-and-videomodes-not-to-have-sam.patch)